Summary: Who do you work with you think is a dumb ass? Here are ideas to move beyond judging and make a positive difference at work.

 Habit #3: Denial:

-Denying what is going on will not make it go away (climate change, anyone?).
-It makes it tough for any real change to happen.
+In other words, denying what is happening will not make it disappear (climate change, anyone?).
+It makes it challenging for any real change to happen.

 These stupid leaders will always point the finger at others while they defend their position, justify their thinking and attack those who disagree.